Untraceable Trader: Could They Pick a Shadier Name?

-Rating: 1 out of 5.
-A rating of 1 is too good for this garbage.
+Rating: 1 A rating of 1 is too good for this garbage.

 Recently there has been a shift in how Binary Options affiliates are marketing their “systems”.
 Instead of being purely about just plain old greed, they are inter-mingling a level of distrust with corporations and brokers, jumping on the band wagon of the effect of the recent 1% revelations.